-Certain accounts in the Company's financial statements for the years ended July 31, 2009 and 2010 have been reclassified in order to conform to the year ended July 31, 2011 and the three months ended October 31, 2011 presentation.
+Certain accounts in the Company's financial statements for the years ended July 31, 2009 and 2010 have been reclassified in order to conform to the year ended July 31, 2011 presentation.
 Such reclassifications do not have an impact on the Company's consolidated financial statements.